-The Trailblazer: Col. Charles Young
+The Life and Legacy of Col. Charles Young

 Charles Young was the most highly decorated African-American military officer of his time, the first black U.S. National Park superintendent and a professor at Ohio’s Wilberforce University.